GrzegorzSitkowski/BillingSystem-Backend/README.md

 # Billing system - backend
-> Web application to billing customers in you language school.
+> Web application to billing customers in your language school.

 ## Table of contents
 * [General info](#general-info)